KathyrnY/back-end-e-commerce/README.md

   ## Installation

-  1) You need to clone is repo to your local machine
+  1) You need to clone this repo to your local machine
   2) Navigate to the project directory
   3) run npm install to install your dependencies
-  4) Enter SQL username and password ceredentials
+  4) Make a .env file and enter your sql ceredentials there
+  5) Write mysql -u root -p in command line and then once logged in, enter source ./db/schema.sql
-  5) run npm run seed
+  6) run npm run seed
-  6) run node server.js
+  7) run node server.js

   ## Usage